SeriousGuy888/Billzonian/docs/_posts/2021-12-25-sound-shift-1.md

 -----

 ## Respelling of "Interestsome"
-The word `interestsome` is far more commonly used than its lemma form, `interest`.
+The word `interestsome` is far more commonly used than its stem, `interest`.
 It therefore makes sense to respell it without the silent T, since the original word is almost never used.
 Maybe the silent Es should also be removed 🤔🤔🤔
 `interestsome` → `interessome` /ˈɪntʃɹɛsəm/